How to Transfer Music from iTunes to Android

 When you click "Sync iTunes", Droid Transfer will scan your iTunes library and let you know what tracks are in iTunes but not on your Android, and what tracks are on your Android but not in iTunes.
 You can use this information to copy only the tracks you are missing from device to device.

-If you require even more control over exactly which tracks are copied, you can use the "Advanced Mode".
-Now you can tick each track you would like to copy and where to.
+If you want even more control over exactly which tracks are copied, you can use the "Manual Selection".
+Now you can tick each track you'd like to copy and where to.
 Copy all songs, selected songs, selected artists or selected albums - the choice is yours!

 Sync iTunes with Android phone - Advanced Mode